vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-order-configuration.md

 Once the form is submitted, the order data collected will be available at Master Data and saved in the current VTEX session.

->ℹ This app can be used to enable customization of all kinds of behaviors, such as custom prices, custom products, etc. Keep in mind the Order Configuration app does not offer these functionalities, it only enables other apps to do so.
+> ℹ️ This app can be used to enable customization of all kinds of behaviors, such as custom prices, custom products, etc. Keep in mind the Order Configuration app does not offer these functionalities, it only enables other apps to do so.

 Follow the steps below to install and set up the **Order Configuration** app in your store.